Credential Automation: Issuance Emails, Expiry Reminders & Auto-Expiry

 How Automation Flows

-Category settings (defaults) → apply to all new certificates in that category Certificate settings (overrides) → null = inherit from category default → on = always send, regardless of category setting → off = never send, regardless of category setting Organization setting → expiry_reminder_days: how many days before expiry to send the reminder
+Category settings (defaults) → apply to all new credentials in that category Credential settings (overrides) → null = inherit from category default → on = always send, regardless of category setting → off = never send, regardless of category setting Organization setting → expiry_reminder_days: how many days before expiry to send the reminder

 Part 1: Set Automation Defaults on a Category

 This is the primary place to configure automation.
-Settings here apply to every certificate created in the category.
+Settings here apply to every credential created in the category.

 Step 1: Open a Category for Editing